Master of my fate

 Wear the creed

-Some messages you want with you, not just on the wall.
-On a tee, “master of my fate” becomes a private piece of armor — worn on the days you need to remember it most, a quiet declaration only you fully understand.
+Some messages you want with you, not just hanging on the wall at home.
+On a tee, “master of my fate” becomes a private piece of armor, worn on the days you most need to remember it, a quiet declaration that only you fully understand.
+To anyone else it may simply read as bold typography; to you it is a reminder stitched close, carried into whatever the day demands.

 Take the helm

-Some art exists to remind you who you are when you forget.
-The Master of My Fate design is firmly that kind — a beautiful, daily declaration that you are the one steering your story.
+Some art exists to remind you who you are when you forget, and the Master of My Fate design is firmly that kind.
+It is a beautiful, daily declaration that you are the one steering your story, the one who decides how to meet whatever comes.
+On the days that test you, that reminder is not decoration; it is fuel, a quiet steadying hand on your shoulder when you need it most.

 Shop the poster →